Federal government to require testing of nursing home staff

-“We want to make sure each and every nursing home is doing this,” the CMS administrator, Seema Verma, told a telephone press conference.
-Fast tests are becoming available, with more than 5,500 “point-of-care” test kits already shipped out to nursing homes around the country, according to Adm.
+“We want to make sure each and every nursing home is doing this,” the agency’s administrator, Seema Verma, said in a telephone news conference.
+Fast tests are becoming available, with more than 5,500 “point-of-care” test kits already shipped out to nursing homes across the country, according to Adm.
 Brett Giroir, assistant secretary for health.

-Verma said nursing homes will also be required to “offer” tests to residents when there has been a positive test result in the facility or someone is experiencing what could be the symptoms of covid-19.
+Verma said nursing homes also will be required to offer tests to residents when there has been a positive test result in the facility or when someone is experiencing what could be symptoms of the virus.
 She said the agency will not force residents to take tests.

 The tightening up comes after months of criticism of the nursing home business and of state and federal health officials who oversee nursing home operations.